kid-gorgeous/kid-gorgeous/README.md

 ---

-Heaven help me if I retire from NASA someday.
+Heaven help me if I retire from NASA someda but for roght now, Im working part-time developing software of my own.
+Employment is scarce since Im still in college so Im working to support my curiosity of culinary cuisines and culture.

+My favorite fast food meal is a burger with Cheese Curds..
+Its flavorade for pulmonary problems, but albeit it's best Slammed out Royale with Chees that you can find west of the Mississippi.. 😮‍💨